frankyildiz/Microservices/README.md

 git checkout feature/msp-8
 ```

-* Prepare docker compose file to deploy the application lofranky and save it as `docker-compose-local.yml` under `microservices` folder.
+* Prepare docker compose file to deploy the application locally and save it as `docker-compose-local.yml` under `microservices` folder.

 ``` yaml
 version: '2'